Pfulcher26/pig-latin/README copy.md

 _Example Input: Quiet_
 _Example Output: Ietquay_

-_Program treats y as a consonant with words that begin with why_ _Example Input: Yes_
+_Program treats y as a consonant with words that begin with ay_ _Example Input: Yes_
 _Example output: Esyay_